 In addition to aiding healthy nail growth, the fatty acids in the oil help repair and protect the skin barrier, which means less water is lost, and your skin stays supple for longer (2).
 Also, the antioxidants in argan oil protect the skin from the free radicals that can cause premature aging and damage.

 Argan oil applied regularly to the cuticles has been shown to reduce the risk of nail infections.
 Because of its antifungal and antibacterial qualities, the oil can aid in maintaining healthy nails and cuticles.
+Argan oil is widely considered the best oil for white hair, as it nourishes and moisturizes the strands while promoting a radiant and youthful appearance.

 Due to its high oleic acid and linoleic acid content, argan oil is an excellent resource for these two essential polyunsaturated fatty acids.
 It also has a high concentration of antioxidant-rich polyphenols and tocopherols, thus allowing the development of novel product and cosmetic formulations with desirable sensory features and rheological properties, and nutritional and body care benefits.